pola-rs/polars/docs/user-guide/concepts/contexts.md

 --8<-- "python/user-guide/concepts/contexts.py:with_columns"
 ```

-## Filter
+## Filtering

-In the `filter` context you filter the existing dataframe based on arbitrary expression which evaluates to the `Boolean` data type.
+The filtering context filters a `DataFrame` based on one or more expressions that evaluate to the `Boolean` data type.

 {{code_block('user-guide/concepts/contexts','filter',['filter'])}}